 4 Marginal notes in the Wills Act 1970 referring to legislation of other jurisdictions have been omitted from this compilation.

-5 On the date as at which this compilation was prepared, the Inheritance (Family and Dependants Provision) Amendment Act 2011 s.
-17 had not come into operation.
-It reads as follows:

-17. Wills Act 1970 amended

-(1) This section amends the Wills Act 1970.

-(2) In section 41(1)(h) delete “Inheritance (Family and Dependants Provision) Act 1972,” and insert:

-Family Provision Act 1972,
+5 Footnote no longer applicable.

 6 On the date as at which this compilation was prepared, the Wills Amendment (International Wills) Act 2012 s.
 3-6 had not come into operation.
 They read as follows:

 3. Act amended